Church of the Province of Central Africa: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason (borrowing from Thomas Aquinas).
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.
 Minor differences of doctrine should not damn or save the soul but are frameworks surrounding the moral and religious life of the believer.
 Church governance by bishops was biblical and traditional, but this was not license for absolutism.

 Ministry, liturgy and ecumenical relations

 The Church of the Province of Central Africa embraces three orders of ministry: deacon, priest, and bishop.
-The Church of the Province of Central Africa does not ordain women.
+In 2023, the Church of the Province of Central Africa approved the ordination of women to the diaconate and to the priesthood, allowing each diocese to decide whether or not to ordain women.
 Local variants of the Book of Common Prayer are used in worship.
 Like many other Anglican churches, it is also a member of the ecumenical World Council of Churches.